jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ### Commonalities and contrasts

-Once you thought of possible meanings, you can check them.
-For this, you compare data from different users.
+Once you thought of possible interpretations, you can compare them using diagrams from other users.
 Do they show the same pattern or do they differ?
-If yes, do you have a guess, why?
+If yes, why?
+When doing this you can overthrow or update your initial interpretations and develop
 Note common patterns as well as interesting findings, e.g. if most diagrams share a common pattern, but one does not.

-> I compared the diagram above with this diagram:
+> I compared the mood-diagram from the previous section with this diagram:
 >
 > ![Annotated Diagram, P2](images/U2_GoodBadTime_Diagramm.svg)
 >
 > * It looks much different from the first diagram above—there are far more ups and downs